PacktPublishing/JavaScript--Functional-Programming-for-JavaScript-Developers/README.md

 # JavaScript: Functional Programming for JavaScript Developers
-This is the code repository for [JavaScript: functional Programming for JavaScript Developers](https://github.com/PacktPublishing/JavaScript-Functional-Programming-for-JavaScript-Developers), published by Packt.
+This is the code repository for [JavaScript: Functional Programming for JavaScript Developers](https://github.com/PacktPublishing/JavaScript-Functional-Programming-for-JavaScript-Developers), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ##What You Will Learn: